Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-gb.md

 The migration date will be sent to you by email at least 15 days before the migration starts.

-We recommend reading our guide [Public VCF as-a-Service - The fundamentals ofPublic VCF as-a-Service](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-get-concepts) to see which features are included in each migration wave of your environments.
+We recommend reading our guide [Public VCF as-a-Service - The fundamentals of Public VCF as-a-Service](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-get-concepts) to see which features are included in each migration wave of your environments.

 #### Checklist before migration